xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 >
 > This is just a prerelease version, not ready for production use.

-In the next major release, v8.0, expected to be shipped by the end of April, Katalon Studio can be natively integrated with Azure DevOps (ADO) - Test Plans.
+In the next major release, v8.0, expected to be shipped by the end of April, Azure DevOps (ADO) - Test Plans can natively integrate with Katalon Studio.
 This feature will support you:

-- When you have manual Test Cases in ADO and you want to map to a corresponding automated Test Case in Katalon Studio to know which Test Cases are automated.
+- When you have manual Test Cases in ADO, you want to map to a corresponding automated Test Case in Katalon Studio to know which Test Cases are automated.

 - When you execute the integrated Test Cases in Katalon Studio, you want the Test Run to be created accordingly with the test execution reports and results uploaded to its corresponding Test Run in ADO so that you can get the test status and have sufficient materials for debugging.